 Excessive Daytime Sleepiness: Simple yet Effective Ways to Combat

 There will always be those days in our lives when we just feel so sleepy.
-This is just normal, actually.
+This is just normal.
 This could only be considered negative if your excessive sleepiness eventually gets in the way of your daily activities, such as your work, and even your leisure activities.

-As a matter of fact, when you miss out a couple of night’s sleep, or if you have been getting interrupted sleep lately, you are likely to experience its negative effects on your mood and overall performance.
+When you miss out on a couple of night’s sleep, or if you have been getting interrupted sleep lately, you are likely to experience its negative effects on your mood and overall performance.

 In short, daytime sleepiness is mainly caused by bad sleep habits.

 You must have heard this advice so many times before, but what’s strange is that there are still so many people who shave a couple of hours off their sleep time just to do something else.